dominickjay/dominickjay.com/src/content/writing/font-palette.md

 <div class="pull-quote pull-quote--right">

-So there’s another propery we can use instead of font-palette, which is called override-colors.
+So there's another propery we can use instead of font-palette, which is called override-colors.
 This gives you access to the individual colors used in each palette...

 </div>